mmgrt/bitnami-openldap-arm64/README.md

 - Create a directory in `/var/www/html` or any public dir
 - Place your packaged binary in the created dir
 - Make sure the permissions are correct by giving anyone the ability to read
-- Start your favourite http server in that directory, with external connections allowed, specifying the port
+- Start your favorite http server in that directory, with external connections allowed, specifying the port
 - Take a note of the local IP address and the port
 > todo: details missing